-Never ask a question when a query will do.
 This is the toughest for most companies.
 Why ask a customer to input a convoluted receipt code, then immediately ask for information you should already know?
 Marshall’s immediately follows the receipt number question by asking whether I made a purchase or a return.
 In their DotCom survey, TiVo asks whether I made a purchase, and what parts of the website I visited.
 Walgreen’s asks at what POS I made my purchase.
 All of this is available through data.
 Not only can I save my customers’ time by avoiding these questions, I also avoid the risk of using flawed self-reported data, and its lack of reliability.

 There was one component of my fellow consultant’s argument that I do agree with: most companies are not in the business of creating customer satisfaction surveys.
 But they are (or at least should be) in the business of creating customer satisfaction.
 To these companies, my best advice is: Find somebody who is in the business of creating customer satisfaction surveys.
 Then use them to measure the experience in a valid manner that positively reinforces your brand.

 I have proposed three Customer Experience Surveying Standards: “Make it short,” “If you ask it, use it,” and “Never ask a question when a query will do.”
 What standards do you propose?